DarkVypr/DarkVypr/README.md

 # 🖥️ [My Website](https://darkvypr.com) 🌎

-This was originally just somthing I made to have a single link with all of my info.
-I've since expanded it so I can host images [under the i subdomain](https://i.darkvypr.com) and files [under the files subdomain](https://files.darkvypr.com).
+This was originally just somthing I made to have a single link with all of my stuff.
+I expanded it so I can host images [under i](https://i.darkvypr.com), files [under files](https://files.darkvypr.com) and code for my bot [under code](https://code.darkvypr.com).

-I have also added various redirects like:
+I also added redirects like:

 http://twitter.darkvypr.com, http://twitch.darkvypr.com and http://git.darkvypr.com.